 But these interpretations don’t need to reside purely in history.
 Bowens is motivated and inspired by these interpreters, who offer lessons applicable to America’s ongoing struggle with racism.
 “We have a rich legacy of interpreters who have gone before us and paved the way for how scripture can be used as a force for justice,” she says.
 “This is in our DNA as Christians, and these interpreters do a wonderful job showing us that.”

 Bowens’ work has received recognition from her peers.
 Upon the unanimous recommendation of the Princeton Theological Seminary faculty and President Barnes, Bowens was promoted to associate professor of New Testament with tenure by the Seminary’s Board of Trustees, effective July 1.

-Of Bowens’ promotion, Jacqueline Lapsley, dean and vice president of academic affairs, says, “I am thrilled that a scholar of Dr. Bowens’ caliber will continue to grace the Princeton Theological Seminary faculty for years to come.
+Of Bowens’ promotion, Jacqueline Lapsley, dean and vice president of Academic Affairs and professor of Old Testament, says, “I am thrilled that a scholar of Dr. Bowens’ caliber will continue to grace the Princeton Theological Seminary faculty for years to come.
 Her teaching and scholarship are critical for the church and the world today and Princeton Seminary is blessed in every way to have her on our faculty.”